Get the answers you need

 Be sure to remember that there are fees attached to each application.

-You are eligible to apply to the BSN program if you have a bachelor's degree or significant progress (minimum of 48 non-nursing, undergraduate level university transferrable credits) toward a degree in another field of study at a recognized university and will complete the prerequisite courses by June of the year they apply for entry (i.e., June 15, 2019 for September 2019 intake).
+You are eligible to apply to the BSN program if you have a bachelor's degree or significant progress (minimum of 48 non-nursing, undergraduate level university transferrable credits) toward a degree in another field of study at a recognized university and will complete the prerequisite courses by April of the year they apply for entry (i.e., end of April, 2022 for September 2022 intake).
 Note: Applied degrees will be considered on case-by-case basis.

 Yes, we offer an accelerated BSN program where students enter at the third year level and complete 81 nursing credits in 20 months (5 continuous terms).

 The Nursing Code of Ethics outlines the values that guide nursing practice while the Practice Standards are the criteria against which practice is measured.
-Key attributes described in the outcomes reflect the standards of practice set forth by the British Columbia College of nursing Professionals (BCCNP).
+Key attributes described in the outcomes reflect the standards of practice set forth by the British Columbia College of Nurses and Midwives (BCCNM).

 It is important to note that all courses are levelled throughout the program so that students’ acquisition of knowledge and expertise builds in a progressive fashion.
 Core concepts of professional practice, relational practice, and critical inquiry, as well as leadership, ethics and policy are built upon at each Level.